Do you consider yourself a massive success?

 How can I grow?”

 You refuse to work at places where you won’t.

 For you, growth and expansion are top values that you’re not willing to compromise.

 4. You don’t compromise your character.

 Your character and integrity are extremely important.
-Money will never be something that can sway you.

 Your values, the relationships you have, how you treat people: those will not be negatively influenced by any external rewards.

 To become a massive success means maintaining and developing extraordinary character.

 While everyone else is running around on the hamster wheel of life, you are focused on serving people.

 You’re dedicated because that excites you.